-Statutory Assessment of Needs (EHC)
+Statutory Assessment of Needs (EHCP)

-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
-The evidence gathered through the regular Early Help assessment meeting will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
+Where a plan is in place and the child is not making the progress in relation to the provision detailed in the plan, or a child has significant complex needs (with a multiagency approach) the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
+The evidence gathered through the regular reviews will help the Local Authority (LA) in determining when this statutory assessment of needs is required.